Sam Berry (footballer)

 Sam Berry (born 12 February 2002) is a professional Australian rules footballer who plays for the Adelaide Football Club in the Australian Football League (AFL).
 Berry was drafted with the 28th selection in the 2020 AFL draft.

+Early life

 Growing up in Maffra in country Victoria, Berry played for the Gippsland Power at junior level.
 He averaged 17.7 disposals, 9.8 contested possessions and 6.5 tackles in 10 games at the Gippsland Power.